Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Experiments

 \subsubsection{Models and Datasets}

-We evaluated our methods on a suite of contemporary instruction-finetuned LLMs, including \texttt{Mistral-Small-3.1-24B-Instruct-2503}~\cite{MistralSmall31}, \texttt{Falcon3-10B-Instruct}~\cite{Falcon3}, \texttt{Phi-4}~\cite{abdinPhi4TechnicalReport2024}, and \texttt{Ministral-8B-Instruct-2410}~\cite{MinistralMinistrauxMistral}.
-For Question Answering (QA) tasks, we primarily utilized the TriviaQA~\cite{joshiTriviaQALargeScale2017} and WebQuestions~\cite{berantSemanticParsingFreebase2013} datasets.
-We also explored the applicability of our entropic measures in a Retrieval-Augmented Generation (RAG) context using a specialized dataset based on financial reports from the Argimi-Ardian dataset~\cite{argimi2024Datasets}, to observe how entropy varies with the provision of relevant context (see Section~\ref{sec:rag_application} for this particular application).
-We focused on models generating relatively short answers, typical of non-extended reasoning QA, rather than lengthy outputs.
+\footnote{Code and data to reproduce the experiments presented in this paper are available at \url{https://github.com/artefactory/artefactual/releases/tag/ECIR2026}.} We evaluated our methods on a suite of contemporary instruction-finetuned LLMs, including \texttt{Mistral-Small-3.1-24B-Instruct-2503}~\cite{MistralSmall31}, \texttt{Falcon3-10B-Instruct}~\cite{Falcon3}, \texttt{Phi-4}~\cite{abdinPhi4TechnicalReport2024}, and \texttt{Ministral-8B-Instruct-2410}~\cite{MinistralMinistrauxMistral}.
+For Question Answering (QA) tasks, we primarily utilized the TriviaQA~\cite{joshiTriviaQALargeScale2017} (Wikipedia domain) and WebQuestions~\cite{berantSemanticParsingFreebase2013} datasets.
+We also explored the applicability of our entropic measures in a Retrieval-Augmented Generation (RAG)~\cite{lewisRetrievalAugmentedGenerationKnowledgeIntensive2021} context using a specialized dataset based on financial reports from the ArGiMi-Ardian Finance dataset~\cite{argimi2024Datasets} to observe how entropy varies with the provision of relevant context (we detail this particular application below).
+We focused on models generating relatively short answers, typical of non-extended reasoning QA.